tommaso-green/yeagerists-clef-touche-2021/indexing/README.md

 - Optionally, the topics of the Touché task: https://webis.de/events/touche-21/topics-task-1-only-titles-2021.zip

 ## Usage

-Copy the `.env.example` file content and create a `.env` file with the following variables:
-- DATASET_PATH=/path/to/args.me/corpus
-- INDEX_PATH=./path/to/where/the/index/will/be/stored/or/read
-- MAX_RESULTS=maximum number of documents retrieved by the searcher

 ### Build
 Run `./mvnw clean package` to create a jar of the application.
 You will find the jar (with dependencies) in the `target` directory.